Event Generation and Statistical Sampling for Physics with Deep Generative Models and a Density Information Buffer

 The encoders and the decoders of our VAEs have the same architectures consisting of four (toy model and $Z\to l^+l^-$) or six hidden layers ($pp\to t\bar{t}$) with 128 neurons each and shortcut connections between every other layer~\cite{resnet,densenet}.
-We chose $B=3\cdot 10^{-6}$ for the toy model and $Z\to l^+l^-$.
+We choose $B=3\cdot 10^{-6}$ for the toy model and $Z\to l^+l^-$.
 The number of latent space dimensions are 9 for the toy model and 10 for $Z\to l^+l^-$.
 For the toy model we use a simple training procedure using the Adam optimizer with default values for 100 epochs.
 For $Z\to l^+l^-$ we employ a learning rate scheduling for $7\times 80$ epochs and SWATS~\cite{SWATS}, i.e. switching from Adam to SGD during training. \\